 An Officer and A Gentleman is produced by Curve, Jamie Wilson with Gavin Kalin, Jason Haigh Ellery, Anthony Clare and Broadway Baby Productions in association with Paramount Pictures and Warner Bros Theatre Ventures.
 It runs at Curve from Fri 6 – Sat 21 April 2018, then tours across the UK.
 It features such iconic 80s songs as ‘Up Where We Belong’, ‘Girls Just Wanna Have Fun’, ‘Alone’, ‘Material Girl’, ‘Don’t Cry Out Loud’ and many others.
 This production will be a World Premiere prior to London.

-‘Officer’ rehearsal photos for this post by Phil Lowe courtesy of Curve Leicester.
+‘Officer’ rehearsal photos for this post by Manuel Harlan courtesy of Curve Leicester.